tawfikkh/Documentation/docs/integration/webapi.rst

 Per-Controller-Type Service Limitations
 ---------------------------------------

 If you are using per-controller-type services, it is not possible to take dependencies on other services that are registered as ``InstancePerRequest()``.
 The problem is that Web API is caching these services and is not requesting them from the container each time a controller of that type is created.
-It is most likely not possible for Web API to easily add that support that without introducing the notion of a key (for the controller type) into the DI integration, which would mean that all containers would need to support keyed services.
+It is most likely not possible for Web API to easily add that support without introducing the notion of a key (for the controller type) into the DI integration, which would mean that all containers would need to support keyed services.

 Batching
 ========